Félix Sanz Roldán: Villarejo and Corinna Scandal

 Since 2014, Police Commissioner José Manuel Villarejo has been involved in several criminal cases against him for disclosure of secrets, membership in criminal organization and money laundering.
 In early 2019, José Manuel Villarejo sent a letter to the Prime Minister accusing Sanz Roldan of threatening certain judges of the National Court with data of their privacy so that they stop investigating issues that affect the CNI.
 He also accused him of working against the interests of Spain by supporting Venezuelan interests or allowing the leaks about the Spanish royal family.

-Other accusations against him made by Villarejo has been to protect emeritus king Juan Carlos I by threatening and bribing Corinna zu Sayn Wittgenstein, a supposed lover of the monarch, who supposesly hides critical information for the former king of Spain.
+Other accusations against him made by Villarejo has been to protect emeritus king Juan Carlos I by threatening and bribing Corinna zu Sayn Wittgenstein, a supposed lover of the monarch, who supposedly hides critical information for the former king of Spain.
 All this accusations has been denied by Sanz Roldán and the CNI.

 In July 2019, the second five-years-term of the Director of the CNI, Sanz Roldán, ended.
 At that time, the Spanish government (Sánchez I Government) was a caretaker government due to the April 2019 general election.
 The impossibility of forming a government provoked that the Prime Minister could not renew the director for a new term or to nominate a new candidate.
 Due to this situation, Paz Esteban López, who was the Secretary-General of the CNI and, therefore, the agency's second authority, assumed the direction ad interim of the intelligence service, being the first woman to hold the post.

 Sanz Roldán was awarded with the Grand Cross of the Military Merit for his services.